Sexual Activity in the Setting of Cardiovascular Disease

-For many people, sex is an important part of a healthy lifestyle.
+For many people, sexual intercourse is an important part of a healthy lifestyle.
 Cardiac patients often worry about their sexual health and their ability to engage in sexual activity.
 Concerns about sexual health can affect cardiac patients as well as their partners.
 These concerns can lead to anxiety, depression, and emotional distress.

 - Lack of physical activity